Calibrated Multi-Level Quantile Forecasting

-To show that MultiQT solves the problem of calibration without crossings, we first solve a more general problem we call \emph{constrained gradient equilibrium} and then show that MultiQT is the instantiation of this general solution for our problem (Figure \ref{fig:proof_structure}).
-Thinking about our problem at the more general level gives us a useful framework for cleanly proving the desired calibration guarantee.
+To show that MultiQT solves the problem of calibration without crossings, we will first solve a more general problem we call \emph{constrained gradient equilibrium} and then show that MultiQT is an instance of this general solution (Figure \ref{fig:proof_structure}).
+Thinking about our problem at the more abstract gradient equilibrium level gives us a framework for cleanly proving the desired calibration guarantee.

-We begin by defining gradient equilibrium and its constrained variant and then show that the latter encompasses calibration without crossings.